Summary of Significant Account Policies and Basis of Presentation

 Significant accounting policies followed in the preparation of these consolidated financial statements are as follows:

 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses and related disclosures at the date of the financial statements during the reporting period.
 Significant estimates are used for, but are not limited to, revenue recognition, allowance for doubtful accounts, inventory reserves, impairment analysis of goodwill and intangibles including their useful lives, research and development accruals, deferred tax assets, liabilities and valuation allowances, and fair value of stock options.
-The Company assessed certain accounting matters that generally require consideration of forecasted financial information in context with the information reasonably available to the Company and the unknown future impacts of COVID-19 as of March 31, 2022 and through the date of this report filing.
+The Company assessed certain accounting matters that generally require consideration of forecasted financial information in context with the information reasonably available to the Company as of March 31, 2023 and through the date of this report filing.
 On an ongoing basis, management evaluates its estimates and actual results could differ from those estimates.